 The good news of Jesus Christ and the good news of the Kingdom are the same.
 Unfortunately, Jesus is often preached without reference to the Kingdom.
-But apart from the Kingdom, there is no gospel, and there is no salvation.
+But apart from the Kingdom, there is no Gospel, and there is no salvation.

-Jesus talked about the Kingdom of God more than he talked about anything else, because it was the reason he was sent.
+Jesus talked about the Kingdom of God more than he talked about anything else because it was the reason he was sent.

 At daybreak, Jesus went out to a solitary place.
 The people were looking for him and when they came to where he was, they tried to keep him from leaving them.
-But he said, “I must proclaim the good news of the kingdom of God to the other towns also, because that is why I was sent.”
+But he said, “I must proclaim the good news of the Kingdom of God to the other towns also, because that is why I was sent.”

-We don’t use words like “kingdom” very much anymore, so it is perhaps better understood in modern terms as the Jesus Nation.
+We don’t use words like “kingdom” very much anymore, so it is perhaps the “Kingdom of God” is better understood in modern terms such as the “Jesus Nation.”
 The Jesus Nation is a realm of relationship with God and others that is in harmony with God’s will and God’s way.
 Jesus presented us with God’s way with the Sermon on the Mount (Matthew 5-7).
 Jesus came to inaugurate a movement.
-As the one sinless person in history, Jesus is the one and only perfect reflection of what it looks like for God to fully reign over a person’s life.
+As the one sinless person in history, Jesus is the one and only perfect reflection of what it looks like for God to reign over a person’s life fully.
 Jesus is thus the perfect embodiment of the Kingdom.

 The Kingdom of God always reflects the humble, loving, self-sacrificial, and non-violent character of Jesus, especially as it is displayed in his self-sacrificial death.

 People enter this Kingdom when they surrender their lives to the lordship of Christ.
 They are then called and empowered by the Spirit to display the character of Jesus in all that they do.
 In Matthew 6, when Jesus taught us how to pray, he says it simply: “Your Kingdom come, Your will be done.”
 The Kingdom is God’s will being done.